ADitta/zecco-tech-test/README.md

 # Description

-This is a static website built following a design, built in react and using Sass to style
+This is a static website built following a design, created in react and using Sass to style.

 # How to run this project locally